hyperledger/bevel/docs/source/developer/indy-helmcharts.md

 [//]: # (##############################################################################################)

 # Indy Charts
-The structure below represents the Chart structure for Hyperledger Indy components in the Blockchain Automation Framework implementation.
+The structure below represents the Chart structure for Hyperledger Indy components in Hyperledger Bevel implementation.

 ```
 /hyperledger-indy